jonbrownorg/Munki-Theme-Maker/README.md

 It will download and clone into your source folder Munki, Munki Rebrand and the base Munki Theme with all injectable files.
 Injection happens, and then Munki builds.

-The App has backwards compatibility for Munki version 4.1.4 as of writing this through to version 5.0.0.
+The App has backwards compatibility for Munki version 4.1.4 as of writing this through to version 5.0.1.
 We plan to relase new baseline themes and modifications for each dot iteration of the Munki core release.

+The log file for the App is located in your Downloads folder.
+Its recommended that you empty the Output folder after each run.

 ## Troubleshooting/Notes